BBBase-EHeresy-PPPub/PPPub/docs/campaigns/scouring_of_the_shire.md

 **Good Victory:** Once during the course of the game, Merry may declare a single Heroic Action without spending Might points in the Battle of Bywater Scenario.

 **Evil Victory:** In the Battle of Bywater Scenario, Merry begins the game with no Fate points.

+### TRAPS

+Some Scenarios or characters allow for the Hobbit player to deploy a selection of Traps on the board to help them gain an advantage over those that seek to bring ruin to the Shire.
+The special rules of either the Scenario or character will state how many of each type of Trap the Hobbit player may deploy at the start of the game.
+Traps are deployed after both sides have set up but before the first turn begins.
+Friendly models treat Traps as open ground but no model may finish their movement with their base overlapping a Trap marker.

+Traps can be deployed anywhere on the board, although they must be deployed using the following rules:

+- Traps may not be deployed within the enemy player’s deployment zone.
+- Traps may not be deployed within 3" of another Trap.
+- Traps may not be deployed within an enemy model’s Control Zone.
+- Traps may not be deployed within 2" of an Objective marker in Scenarios where this applies.

+**TRIGGERING TRAPS**

+When Trap markers are deployed, they are always placed face-down so that the opposing player cannot tell what kind of Trap each Trap marker represents.
+When an enemy model moves within 1" of a Trap marker, they immediately stop moving – flip the Trap marker over and resolve the effects of the Trap that is revealed, as explained opposite.
+Models that reveal a Trap marker cannot continue moving after revealing the Trap; they have either fallen into the Trap or used the rest of their movement to avoid it.

+* **TRIPWIRE TRAP**

+When a Tripwire Trap is revealed, the Hobbit player rolls a D6.
+On a 2+, the model that revealed the Trap suffers a Strength 2 hit and is placed Prone.
+Cavalry models that reveal a Tripwire Trap are only affected on a 4+.
+However, they will also count as being Knocked Flying in addition to suffering a Strength 2 hit.
+Monster models are unaffected by a Tripwire Trap, and can continue to move even after revealing the Trap.
+After the effects are resolved, remove the Trap from play.

+* **SNARE TRAP**

+When a Snare Trap is revealed, the Hobbit player rolls a D6.
+On a 2+, the model that revealed the Trap is immediately knocked Prone and suffers a Strength 1 hit (they actually either have their legs tied up or are kept dangling in the air, but this has the same effect).
+A model that is caught in a Snare Trap cannot move until they have freed themselves.
+They will not stand up if they win a fight and will always count as being Trapped.
+During the End phase of each turn, roll a D6 for a model caught in a Snare Trap.
+If the result is equal to or less than the model’s Strength characteristic then the model has freed themselves and may immediately stand up.

+Cavalry models that reveal a Snare Trap are only affected on a 4+.
+However, they will also count as being Knocked Flying in addition to suffering a Strength 1 hit.
+Monster models are unaffected by a Snare Trap, and can continue to move even after revealing the Trap.
+After the effects are resolved, remove the Trap from play.

+* **PITFALL TRAP**

+When a Pitfall Trap is revealed, the Hobbit player rolls a D6.
+On a 2+, the model that revealed the Trap immediately falls into the hole.
+A model that falls into a Pitfall Trap may attempt to get out of the hole at the start of each of its Move phases.
+Roll a D6.
+On a 4+, the model clambers out of the hole at the cost of half of its Move value.

+Whilst in a Pitfall Trap, a model always counts as being Trapped.
+Cavalry models that reveal a Pitfall Trap are only affected on a 4+.
+However, they will also count as being Knocked Flying in addition to falling into the hole.
+Monster models are unaffected by a Pitfall Trap, and can continue to move even after revealing the Trap.
+After the effects are resolved, leave the Pitfall Trap face-up.
+A model can attempt to cross a Pitfall Trap by passing a Jump test, but if they fail, they will fall into the hole.
+If a model is forced into base contact with the Pitfall Trap (such as when they Back Away) then they will fall into the hole.
+Only one model at a time can be in a Pitfall Trap.

+* **DUMMY TRAP**

+When an Infantry model reveals a Dummy Trap, remove the Trap from play (there is no Trap there after all!), though the model will still stop moving.
+Cavalry and War Beast models are unaffected by a Dummy Trap, and can continue to move even after revealing the Trap.